COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.1/state code/Texas/README_TX.md

 12. TX_2023.do
 13. TX_2024.do

 Update the file path in the TX_Main_File.do.
-Run the TX_Main_File which execute the do files in order.
+Run the TX_Main_File, which executes the do files in order.

 ## Recreate Cleaning/ Creating the reduced files
+A change from the previous version is the creation of "reduced files".
+These files are created from the "full files".
+In the full files, several variables are dropped and data are reshaped from wide to long to create the reduced files.
+The variable list for the full files can be found in fy22_varlist.xlsx.
+This file is located on the Google Drive --> Texas --> Original Data Files --> TX varlist.

 1. Download the full files from the "2012 to 2021, non-scraped, full files" folder.
 2. Store them in the Original_Files folder created in the Setup section.